CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/performance-issues.md

   Search for the report with the name that is returned by the query.
 Change the report to active and save, Then change back to inactive and save again, Run the query again, there should be no result returned now.
 5. Please check the following SAP NOTE: 2113913 - DI API Log Files Slow Down the Connection Time - [https://launchpad.support.sap.com/#/notes/2113913](https://launchpad.support.sap.com/#/notes/2113913).

-## Long delay in opening ProcessForce forms, but browsing is fast
+## Long delay in opening CompuTec ProcessForce forms, but browsing is fast

 Symptoms:

-- Around 20-30 seconds delay on opening ProcessForce add-on forms/windows – each time
+- Around 20-30 seconds delay on opening CompuTec ProcessForce add-on forms/windows – each time
 - SAP Business One forms/windows open fast
-- ProcessForce add-on starts normally
+- CompuTec ProcessForce add-on starts normally
-- After opening the ProcessForce add-on form/window browsing data / moving to the next record takes an average time (2-3s)
+- After opening the CompuTec ProcessForce add-on form/window browsing data / moving to the next record takes an average time (2-3s)
-- Updating the ProcessForce license for users takes much more time.
+- Updating CompuTec ProcessForce license for users takes much more time.

 Reason: